-&lt;sup>6 As defined in the Government's Counter Extremism Strategy
+6 As defined in the Government's Counter Extremism Strategy

-&lt;sup>7 As defined in the Revised Prevent Duty Guidance for England and Wales
+7 As defined in the Revised Prevent Duty Guidance for England and Wales

-&lt;sup>8 As defined in the Terrorism Act 2000 (TACT 2000)
+8 As defined in the Terrorism Act 2000 (TACT 2000)

-&lt;sup>9 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions.
+9 According to the Prevent duty guidance 'having due regard' means that the authorities should place an appropriate amount of weight on the need to prevent people being drawn into terrorism when they consider all the other factors relevant to how they carry out their usual functions.

-&lt;sup>10 "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).
+10 "Terrorism" for these purposes has the same meaning as for the Terrorism Act 2000 (section 1(1) to (4) of that Act).

-(and also covers childcare).
+The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
+Designated safeguarding leads and other senior leaders should familiarise themselves with the Revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76 which are specifically concerns with schools (and also covers childcare).
 The guidance is set out in terms of four general themes: Risk assessment, working in partnership, staff training, and IT policies.